rinat-enikeev/rinat-enikeev.github.io/_posts/2015-08-21-Vernality.md

 ---
 layout: post
+title: Of the Division of Labor
+description: Of the Division of Labor
+headline: Of the Division of Labor
+modified: 2015-08-23
-title: Vernality
+category: Vernality
-published: true
-tags:
+tags: [vernality, division, labor]
-  - uml
-  - vernality
+imagefeature: adamSmith.jpg
+comments: true
+mathjax:
 ---